WebOrigami/docs/src/content/concepts/tutorial.md

 The page in the preview pane says: Hello

-## Define a virtual file
+## Edit a simple page

 You'll define the complete set of pages and other resources your site will need in an Origami file with a `.ori` extension.
+This project is configured to serve the site defined in `src/site.ori`.

 <span class="tutorialStep"></span> In the `src` folder, open `site.ori`: